 A prospectus — also known as an “offering circular”, an “offering memorandum” and an “information memorandum” — is long document describing a securities offer.

 Originally designed for a purpose now lost to the mists of history (but believed to be an amulet or protective charm of some kind) a prospectus is certainly not meant to be read by anyone, least of all the team of lawyers preparing it.
 They wrote it.
 They know what’s in it.
 As Sweeney Todd’s Baker Mrs. Lovett used to say, “in this game, you don’t eat your own cooking”.

 A prospectus fulfills its purpose simply by existing.

-(Also: “offering circular”; “offering memorandum”; “information memorandum”): A long document describing some securities which no-one reads, but which managers are nonetheless convinced presents them with risk of huge liability.
-Much of it accordingly comprises disclaimers, and there is a specific legal department employee — a red-herring ninja — who can make an entire living in the cool, nourishing foliage of such a document.
+Securities dealers are nonetheless convinced that a prospectus presents them with risk of huge liability.
+Indeed, it probably does.
+Much of its heft accordingly comprises disclaimers, warnings and other careful articulations of studied, feigned ignorance.
+There is a specific legal department employee who is skilled at this — a “red-herring ninja” — who can forge a living in the cool, nourishing foliage of such a document.

 If 400 pages of 9 point Times New Roman describing a collateralised debt obligation were not dreary enough — and be assured, readers, it is dreary enough — large swathes of it, concerning such crushingly on-point topics as its non-justiciability in jury trials, will be addressed in BLOCK CAPITALS to RESIDENTS OF NEW HAMPSHIRE, a constituency that appears perpetually in need of being shouted at.